 The saddle of Cathedral Rock emits the greatest energy but getting there is difficult.
-There’s also noticeable energy just below Cathedral Rock at Buddha Beach along Oak Creek off the Templeton Trail (a large collection of creek-side cairns marks the spot).
 See Cathedral Rock and Templeton trails above.

 As you climb up Courthouse Butte Loop Trail toward Bell Rock, between the 10th and 11th rock cairns, turn right toward the large flat rock shelf and make your way to Meditation Perch.
 Then, sit on the ground and, well, meditate or flow through a few yoga poses.

 Feel another spiritual energy at Chapel of the Holy Cross, where a new corpus crucifix will be unveiled this spring.
 Avoid the crowded parking area at the top by parking below and hiking up the hill to see this 33-foot bronze statue that weighs more than 4,000 pounds and has taken sculptor James Muir more than two years to finish.
 This installation is a sight to see.